chinamike65/hugo-tuolesi/content/book4/book4en.md

 If you use these for concentration, you can get concentration, but this kind of concentration is not good for you.

-We also have to choose an object of meditation, and what can we use to do it so that we can not only get meditation, but also increase the blessings?
+We also have to choose an object of meditation, and what can we use to do it so that we can not only get meditation, but also increase the merit?
 We choose Buddhas and Bodhisattvas as the center.

 117